chonyy/AI-basketball-analysis/README.md

 #### Alternatives

 This project is also hosted on [Heroku](https://ai-basketball-analysis.herokuapp.com/).
 However, the heavy computation of TensorFlow may cause Timeout error and crash the app (especially for video analysis).
 Therefore, hosting the project on your local machine is more preferable.

+Please note that the shooting pose analysis won't be running on the Heroku hosted website, since a CUDA device is required to run OpenPose.

 ## Features